 For a fleet manager, time is money.
 Fleet management software solutions can automate a lot of the tasks you're used to doing manually.
 By automating repetitive tasks, you can reduce your administrative burden, lower operating costs, and get time back to focus on growing the business.
 Fleet management solutions can help you:

 As fleets increasingly adopt technology to keep up with the competition in crowded industries, fleet managers are responsible for optimizing operations, coordinating systems, technologies, and employees.
-Fleet managers must balance tightening capacity and with increasing demand as well as deal with other challenges like driver shortages, fluctuating fuel prices, and changing industry regulations.
+Fleet managers must balance tightening capacity with increasing demand as well as deal with other challenges like driver shortages, fluctuating fuel prices, and changing industry regulations.
 Managing a fleet's daily tasks as well as keeping an eye on the big picture is necessary to keep the company running smoothly and profitably.

 You can then make informed changes to improve processes as issues arise, in real-time.
 As your fleet becomes more efficient, it is also becoming more cost-effective.
 And as you use the tools to identify and correct inefficiencies such as driver behavior that leads to above-average fuel use or excessive idling, you can see significant savings.

 Safety is a priority for fleets, and so it is a priority for fleet managers.
-Fleet management telematics lets you effectively monitor aggressive and dangerous behaviors at the driver, vehicle, and fleet-wide level.
+Fleet management lets you effectively monitor aggressive and dangerous behaviors at a driver, vehicle, and fleet-wide level.
 This information can be used to create driver safety programs, and if you integrate dashcams and safety analytics technology, you can develop personalized training programs, giving your drivers coaching that hones in on their specific issues, creating a safer fleet.